Way of the Roses Route Guide, Stage Three: York to Bridlington

 Dunnington (114.5 Miles)

 Turn right in Dunnington, then left on Intake Lane.
-The white Route 66 bicycle is there.
+The white Route 66 bicycle is at the start of Intake Lane.

 White Route 66 Bike at Dunnington